vestalux/sljekyll/_events/bury-2016-09-17-summer-reading-challenge-award-ceremony.md

 Presentation Ceremony.
 Bring along your family and friends, we hope to see you there!

+The winners of the 'Design a Crazy Character' competition and the Treasure Hunt will also be announced at the event.

 Please arrive promptly for the session which contains your surname.

 Surnames: A-K: 10am